This is Chapter One – “Preface” – of “The Nine Nations of North America” by Joel Garreau, as published by Houghton Mifflin in May, 1981.

 But if you don't like my map, draw your own.
 I don't feel particularly protective about the boundaries I've drawn (he lied, in order to make a point).

 I do find that dividing the continent into more comprehensible chunks helps put imponderables like energy, inflation, unemployment, and water policy into perspective.
-This is a time when issues seem so overwhelmingly complex that ordinary people have come to try tO ignore them.
+This is a time when issues seem so overwhelmingly complex that ordinary people have come to try to ignore them.
 An open-minded person trying to peer into the future to decide for whom to vote or what to think can easily find himself or herself frustrated by a maze of considerations seemingly designed to provoke paralysis and prevent good, hard decisions.
 These problems can seem more manageable when confronted in a geographical size a person can feel comfortable with.

 The object is to find a useful way of looking at the world, to define entities that are much more than parishes and provinces and are therefore large enough to be meaningful.
-But these: entities must be limited to a understandable concept for each one - a concept that relies on a certain intuitive, subjective sense of the loyalties that unify it.
+But these entities must be limited to an understandable concept for each one - a concept that relies on a certain intuitive, subjective sense of the loyalties that unify it.
 It is very important that your region, as bounded and defined, feels right to you.

 For there's a certain subconscious, subliminal level to the line-drawing process that responds to truths that you sometimes can't name.
 As you get into this book, for example, you'll find I've drawn a boundary through Colorado, Wyoming, and Montana that divides the Empty Quarter from the Breadbasket.
 When I originally drew it, I felt sure that there must be some factual ridge there.
 In important ways, events occurred differently west of this line from the way they did east of it, and the difference was something I could describe.
 It's the explanation for the behavior that took a while to catch up.
 It wasn't until seven months later that I noted that my boundary happened to describe the very place where federal control of western land in the form of national parks, forests, wildlife refuges, public land, and Indian reservations becomes overwhelming, and private ownership peters out.

 The region "feeling" right can work on a personal level, too.
-In a continent with a population as mobile as ours, it is no sur-prise that the second most commonly asked question in casual conversation after "What's your name?" is "Where are you from?"
+In a continent with a population as mobile as ours, it is no surprise that the second most commonly asked question in casual conversation after "What's your name?" is "Where are you from?"

-For better or worse, in North America, the answer to the ques-tion "Where are you from?" transmits a great deal of information, not all of it accurate.
+For better or worse, in North America, the answer to the question "Where are you from?" transmits a great deal of information, not all of it accurate.
 "Where you're from" is taken as a good indicator of "where you're coming from."
 You can hear that in the way folk modify their answers.
 A person not proud of coming from Oklahoma, for instance, might add, hurriedly, "But from right down near the Texas border."
 A Texan might add, "But I went to school back east."
 An administrative assistant in Washington, D.C., might hasten to stress his ties to California.
 But in California you'll find people who make a point of looking you right in the eye and stressing that their people came from Oklahoma.
 In the Depression. ("Want to make something of it?")

 Even if you don't completely understand the subtle webs of pride and shame in each of these exchanges, undoubtedly you've heard ones like them that apply to your home.
 Your identity is shaped by your origins.
 Thus, to come away with a new under-standing of regionalism is to come away with a better understanding of yourself.